Pioneering innovation for serious, rare genetic diseases

 Derived from the Finnish word for “to serve”, Palvella Therapeutics was founded to serve individuals suffering from serious rare genetic diseases with no approved treatments.
 By developing pathogenetically targeted therapies that address the root causes of these diseases, we believe we can dramatically enhance quality of life.

 PC is a chronically debilitating rare genetic disease resulting in lifelong limited mobility and severe pain.
 There are no FDA approved therapies.
 Our phase 3 clinical study of QTORIN™ rapamycin 3.9% for people with PC is currently enrolling.
 Palvella has been awarded both FDA Orphan Drug and Fast Track designation for this program.

 Gorlin syndrome is a serious rare genetic disease where people may develop thousands of basal cell carcinomas, a form of cancerous skin tumors.
 There are no FDA approved therapies.
-Palvella is conducting a phase 2b clinical study of QTORIN™ rapamycin 3.9% for people with Gorlin syndrome.
+Palvella is conducting a phase 2b clinical study of QTORIN™ rapamycin 3.9% for people with Gorlin syndrome, has been awarded FDA Fast Track designation.

 Microcystic Lymphatic Malformations (Micro LM) is a rare genetic disease of the lymphatic system characterized by abnormal vessels or cysts that leads to chronic lymphorrhea, bleeding, pain, and a risk of severe life-threatening infections.
 There are no FDA approved therapies.
 Palvella is conducting a phase 2 clinical study for QTORIN™ rapamycin 3.9%, for people with this disease.
 Palvella has been awarded both FDA Orphan Drug and Fast Track designation for this program.